 The System allows you to cancel both Call Forwarding and Do-Not-Disturb (DND) for your own extension in one step.

 To cancel Call Forwarding and DND:

+Action Result 1.
+Lift th ne handset.
+Intercom dial tone

 Action Result

-1. Lift the handset.
-Intercom dial tone

 2. Enter the CF/DND All Clear code (default = 7 ).

 3. Replace the handset.